 Winter sea ice thickness patterns are given in Fig 4.10.
 It is obvious from the Arctic plot on the left that the model's thickness distribution is unrealistic.
 This is due to two reasons: the models resolution is too coarse and the existence of a land mass in the central Arctic hinders a transpolar drift.
-The sea ice tends to pile up north and northwest of
+The sea ice tends to pile up north and northwest of Greenland as the passage between the island and the North Pole is too small to let the ice drift through.
+This "ice jam" reaches back to the Chukchi Sea.
+This problem is not unique to this model; it has been reported e.g. by STÖSSEL ET AL. (1998).
+The ice thickness distribution around Antarctica is within the range of observed values (JEFFRIES, 1998).
+In the western Weddell Sea along the Antarctic Peninsula they appear to be too low compared to measurements (e.g. STRASS AND FAHRBACH, 1998).
+This is due to the model's convective activities that are concentrated in the south-western edge of the Weddell Sea.

-Figure 4.10: Mean winter sea ice thickness patterns in m for the Arctic (February - left) and Antarctica (August - right) - integration years 3500 to 3999 of the control run.
+Figure 4.10.: Mean winter sea ice thickness patterns in m for the Arctic (February - left) and Antarctica (August - right) - integration years 3500 to 3999 of the control run.
 Note different shading intervals.